SamarZiadat/oishii-ramen/README.md

 **F06 Book a Course**

 In order to book a course a user must be signed in.
 A course can be booked from its Course Detail page.
 The user selects a course date/time from the drop-down list of scheduled courses and can choose a number 1 to 5 to indicate how many people they want included on their booking.
 Then the user clicks on the Book button to complete the booking and get re-directed to their Bookings page to see all of their upcoming and past bookings.

-The list of timetabled hikes drop-down on the Hike Detail page will only show hikes in the future, not any with dates in the past.
-If no future dates/times are timetabled for a hike then the list is empty and the Book button is deactivated.

-All of the users booked courses will appear on their Bookings page - even if not yet confirmed/approved - this allows the user to see if their booking request has been accepted or not.
-Bookings need to be confirmed by admin to ensure that a hike is not over booked.

-To approve bookings the staff (admin) user logs in to the admin pages, opens the Bookings table, selects the booking(s) to be approved, chooses the 'Approve bookings' action from the drop-down menu and clicks 'Go'.
-Alternatively, they can be approved one at a time by clicking on the booking row to open it, updating the value in the approved field and saving the update.

 ![Feature image](https://github.com/SamarZiadat/oishii-ramen/blob/main/documentation/features/feature-course-review-and-booking.png?raw=true)
 ![Feature image](https://github.com/SamarZiadat/oishii-ramen/blob/main/documentation/features/feature-admin-approve-booking.png?raw=true)